Secure Software Development guide

 The product security team is overall in charge of secure software development practices by providing help and guidance and performing various verification activities, including code reviews and testing.
 Development teams are encouraged to adopt the secure software development practices described here.
 Third-party plugin developers are also welcome to use this document for guidance.

-OWASP Top Ten, a curated and updated list on most common security risks in web applications.
+, a curated and updated list on most common security risks in web applications.

 The product security team performs reviews on new features and plugins when necessary.
 Here's some of the things included in the checks: